Importing TunerPro XDF Definitions for Td5

 World Views

 There are few differences in “world view” between how MEMS3 Mapper and the XDF files model the ECU.
-The most significant of these is that there is one XDF file per FIRMWARE/MAP combination, which defines tables by their ADDRESS (as required by TunerPro), whereas MEMS3 Mapper has one set of definitions per FIRMWARE ONLY which defines tables by their INDEX.
-The same table can appear at different addresses for different maps for the same firmware, and within MEMS3 Mapper you can insert and delete axis values which causes the sizes of tables to change and other tables to move to different addresses.
+The most significant of these is that there is one XDF file per FIRMWARE/MAP combination, which defines tables by their ADDRESS (as required by TunerPro), whereas MEMS Mapper has one set of definitions per FIRMWARE ONLY which defines tables by their INDEX.
+The same table can appear at different addresses for different maps for the same firmware, and within MEMS Mapper you can insert and delete axis values which causes the sizes of tables to change and other tables to move to different addresses.
 Because of this, it’s not possible to just import an XDF definition in isolation; it must be imported into a specific project.
-This allows MEMS3 Mapper to lookup the corresponding table indices for the addresses specified in the XDF file.
+This allows MEMS Mapper to lookup the corresponding table indices for the addresses specified in the XDF file.
 Once an XDF file has been imported into a project, the definitions are then available for all projects for the same firmware version as usual.

 Importing Definitions